How we “view” tests and challenges in our life will determine the outcome they have in our lives: they can…

-By mind we do not mean brain – when scripture speaks of the mind, it refers to the central core on one’s personhood – the place where heart, strength, spirit, body, intellect, soul, passion and will converge.
-Scripture instructs us to “have the same MIND in you that was in Christ Jesus” (Philippians 2:2) and to “not be conformed any longer to the pattern of the world (as the world thinks and operates) but be transformed by the renewing of your MIND.”
+By mind we do not mean brain – when scripture speaks of the mind, it refers to the central core of one’s personhood – the place where heart, strength, spirit, body, intellect, soul, passion and will converge.
+Scripture instructs us to “have the same MIND in you that was in Christ Jesus” (Philippians 2:2) in the core of our being and to “not be conformed any longer to the pattern of the world (as the world thinks and operates) but be transformed by the renewing of your MIND.”
 (Romans 12:2)

-This MIND, we have contributes to our faith and is not dependent on our feelings.
+This MIND that we are called to contributes to our faith and is not dependent on our feelings.
 Our feelings are ever-changing and can be a great gift or a huge distraction.
-An overemphasis on emotions can lead a good mind astray, or strengthen a word-based mind to action.
-Irrespective, though feelings are valid, they are not to rule the mind.
+An overemphasis on emotions can lead what is a good mind astray, or strengthen a word-based mind to action.
+Irrespective of how we feel, even though feeling are always valid, they are not to rule the mind.

-Our minds are to be ruled by Christ, having the mind of Christ, thinking like Jesus.
+Our minds are to be ruled by Christ, having the mind of Christ, in others words to think on things like Jesus.

-So why must we change our mind with respect to how we consider tests and trials in our life?
+So why must we specifically change our mind (or thinking) with respect to how we consider tests and trials in our life?

 “because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”
 (James 1:2-4)

-Jesus and James teach us to change our mind relating to tests and challenges.
+Looking at it in context, Jesus and James encourage us to change our mind (thinking) relating to tests and challenges.
 We are to “consider” something: which means to think about it and change the way you approach it.
-As we consider, it is the same concept as when we “count” our weaknesses as strength, or “count” a loss, a gain.
+As we consider, it is the same concept as when we “count” our weaknesses as strength, or “count” a loss, as gain.

 James later tells us that wisdom “that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.”
 (James 3:17) The wisdom of Christ is not like earthly wisdom that is motivated by what is “earthly, unspiritual, demonic,) and results in “disorder and every evil practice.”
 (James 3:15-16)

 Wisdom is different from conventional thinking or thinking like the world around us.
 Wisdom often leads to a completely opposite way of approaching life which goes against our natural inclination or logic.
-This is seen in other principles Jesus gives us like: the least amongst us is the greatest, the last will be first, give to receive etc. James has trained his mind to the Mind of Christ and here in James 1, invites us to exchange our thinking for Christs, i.e. to “consider.”
+This is seen in other principles Jesus gives us like: the least amongst us is the greatest, the last will be first, give to receive etc. James has trained his mind to the Mind of Christ and here in James 1, invites us to exchange our thinking patterns for the mind of Christ.

-James also tells us that after we have “considered” if we still lack wisdom, “we should ask God” (James 1:5) and promises that our lack of understanding will be supplied.
+James also tells us that after we have “considered,” our mindset and if we still lack wisdom, “we should ask God” (James 1:5) and promises that our lack of understanding will be supplied.

 When we persevere, it does not refer to a “putting the bit between the teeth and sticking with it” attitude.
-Perseverance in the mind of Christ means laying down our own strength so that the strength of the Holy Spirit can rise up in us; it is counter-intuitive.
+Perseverance in One mind with Christ means changing our thinking about what we are persevering in and laying down our own strength so that the strength of the Holy Spirit can rise up in us; it is counter-intuitive.
 Perseverance is not something we do as much as something the Holy Spirit does in us, as we surrender our own strategies and rely entirely on the Holy Spirit.

-This change of approach, using the mind of Christ, is incredibly hard to do but is exponentially good for us, so that we can count it “pure joy.”
+This change of approach, following the mind of Christ, is incredibly hard to do but is exponentially good for us, so that we can count it “pure joy.”